rfreidel/SteamJailer/README.md

 Installs iocache configures and loads your jail, installs wine-proton, winetricks in a script that is commented, installs modules, and eventualy Steam using Posix compliant syntax I think, into the jail

+###temp

+bash

+sudo ./installer --build  # For buildworld
+# or
+sudo ./installer         # For normal jail setup

 # Warning
 This project is very invasive, it not only installs a jail manager, jail, wine-proton, but also and eventually Steam